StephenForte/Estimote-Cordova/doc/index.md

     estimote.startRanging("Telerik");

+Optionally you can pass in a UUID like "B9407F30-F5F8-466E-AFF9-25556B57FE6D" which is the default and is used to detect regular Estimote beacons.

+    estimote.startRanging({
+        region: "Telerik",
+        uuid: "B9407F30-F5F8-466E-AFF9-25556B57FE6D" // default
+    });

-Once done I can subscribe to the document event as shown below and as I have devices nearby it will send me list and other information that will let me identify an Estimote beacon and do various cool things with my app:
+Once done you can subscribe to the document event as shown below and as I have devices nearby it will send me list and other information that will let me identify an Estimote beacon and do various cool things with my app:

     document.addEventListener('beaconsReceived', this.onBeaconsReceived, false);